awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

 1. Follow the instructions in [Setting Up ](setting-up.md) to set up the AWS CLI\.
 Use the aws configure command to configure a profile\.
 **Note**
-Before you continue, make sure the git config file is configured to use the AWS profile you configured in the AWS CLI\.
+Before you continue, make sure the `gitconfig` file is configured to use the AWS profile you configured in the AWS CLI\.

 1. You can associate the temporary access credentials with the user's AWS CLI named profile in one of the following ways\.
 Do not use the aws configure command\.
    + In the `~/.aws/credentials` file \(for Linux\) or the `%UserProfile%.aws\credentials` file \(for Windows\), add to the user's AWS CLI named profile the `aws_access_key_id`, `aws_secret_access_key`, and `aws_session_token` setting values: